Bueckers scores 22 but injured in UConn win over Irish

 UConn freshman Caroline Ducharme scored a season-best 14 points and Aaliyah Edwards chipped in with 10.

-Bueckers, last season's national player of the year, was dribbling in the final minute of the game when she stumbled, twisting her left leg.
-She went to the floor a few seconds later and had to be helped off the court.
-The extent of her injury was not immediately clear.

-Sonia Citron had 19 points to lead Notre Dame (7-2), which had its final lead at 10-9 in the first quarter.
+Freshman Sonia Citron, coming off a 29-point game against Michigan State, scored 19 points for Notre Dame (7-2), which had its final lead at 10-9 in the first quarter.

 The Huskies led by 10 points at halftime and by 12 early in the second half.
 But Notre Dame used a 6-2 run to cut the lead to 51-44 headed into the fourth quarter.